jack-bradshaw/FortyTwo/README.md

 ## Usage
 There are three key interfaces in this library:
-- `Answer` contains the actual data to display.
-An Answer consists of text describing the actual answer, and a boolean denoting whether or not the answer is correct.
+- Answer: Contains the actual data to display.
-- `AnswerView` displays an Answer in the UI.
-The user can interact with an AnswerView to select it, and an AnswerView can be marked to show whether or not the user’s selection is correct.
+- AnswerView: Displays a single answer in the UI.
-- `AnswerGroup` displays multiple AnswerViews and coordinates the user’s interaction with them.
+- AnswerGroup: Displays multiple AnswerViews and coordinates the user’s interaction with them.

 Define your answers by implementing the Answer interface or instantating one of the provided implementations.
 ```java